-If a penalty for the violation of academic integrity is imposed by the instructor, the incident must be reported immediately in writing to the Dean of the CBPA.
+If a penalty for the violation of academic integrity is imposed by the instructor, the incident must be reported immediately in writing to the Associate Dean of the College of Business and Public Administration.
 The report must, at a minimum, state the nature of the misconduct and the penalty assigned.
-The Dean's copy will be kept in a file devoted exclusively to reports of this kind.
-This file will be accessible only to individuals who have a need to know its contents.
-If the student is not enrolled in the CBPA, the Dean will report the incident for information purposes to the Dean of the college/school in which the student is enrolled.
+The Associate Dean will report the incident to the proper university system, which will be accessible only to individuals with proper authority.
+If the student is not enrolled in the College of Business and Public Administration, the Associate Dean will report the incident for information purposes to the Associate Dean of the college/school in which the student is enrolled.

-Upon receipt of a report, either from a CBPA instructor or concerning a CBPA student taking a course in another college/school, the Dean may concur with the action taken by the instructor or impose or recommend further disciplinary action.
+Upon receipt of a report, either from a CBPA instructor or concerning a CBPA student taking a course in another college/school, the Dean's Office may concur with the action taken by the instructor or impose or recommend further disciplinary action.
 Further action may include probation, suspension, or dismissal from the University.
-If the student is a CBPA student, the Dean may impose further disciplinary action.
-If the student is not a CBPA student, the Dean may recommend further disciplinary action to the student's college/school.
-Within 14 calendar days of the receipt of the report from the instructor, the Dean will notify the student in writing regarding his/her concurrence with the penalty imposed by the instructor or the imposition/recommendation of any additional penalty.
-Any additional disciplinary action imposed by the Dean or recommended by the Dean to another college/school also will be reported to the Provost.
+If the student is a

+CBPA student, the Dean's Office may impose further disciplinary action.
+If the student is not a CBPA student, the Dean's Office may recommend further disciplinary action to the student's college/school.
+Within 14 calendar days of the receipt of the report from the instructor, the Dean's Office will notify the student in writing regarding his/her concurrence with the penalty imposed by the instructor or the imposition/recommendation of any additional penalty.
+Any additional disciplinary action imposed by the Dean's Office or recommended by the Dean's Office to another college/school also will be reported to the Provost.

-If the student wishes to appeal the instructor's determination of a violation of academic integrity and/or the penalty imposed by the instructor or if the student wishes to appeal any additional penalty imposed by the Dean, the grievance procedure provided in section 9.0 of this document will be followed beginning with Step Three in the process.
+If the student wishes to appeal the instructor's determination of a violation of academic integrity and/or the penalty imposed by the instructor or if the student wishes to appeal any additional penalty imposed by the Dean's Office, the grievance procedure provided in this document will be followed.
 If after appeal, it is determined that there is insufficient evidence of a violation of academic integrity, the instructor is bound by that finding and may only evaluate the assignment as to its content or other time-honored bases of academic evaluation.